Chepstow Racecourse Guide

 The jumps season opens with a bang in October and runs through to April.

-Flat racing then commences in May, concluding in September of each year.
+Flat racing then commences in May and concludes in September of each year.

-While flat racing was previously considered more prestigious, the arrival of the Welsh Grand National made jump racing the highlight of Chepstow’s calendar, typically it is run in December and the going is often tough and gruelling at the time of year making it a test of stamina for the horses.
+While flat racing was previously considered more prestigious, the arrival of the Welsh Grand National made jump racing the highlight of Chepstow’s calendar.
+It is typically run in December, and the going is often tough and gruelling at that time of year, making it a test of stamina for the horses.
 It is the most prestigious race meeting they hold.

 As the most prestigious equestrian event in Wales, countless visitors flock to the racecourse for this meet every festive season.
 It is currently sponsored by Coral betting and is therefore known as the Coral Welsh Grand National.